second-state/blog/content/post/20190703-search-engine-overview.md

 ![](/images/20190703-search-engine-overview-01.jpg)

-Just as with a given centralized application (App), the adoption of a, blockchain based, decentralized application (DApp) can be accelerated and sustained if provided to the end user via a similarly convenient platform i.e. a mobile handheld device.
+Just as with a given centralized mobile (smartphone) application (App), the adoption of a, blockchain based, decentralized application (DApp) can be accelerated and sustained if provided to the end user via a similarly convenient platform i.e. a mobile handheld device.

 ---